trust-mfn-berlin/animals-as-objects/vault/netlify/imprint_en.md

 ---
 ## Project

-The website „Animals as Objects?“ was created as part of the BMBF-funded joint research project Animals as Objects.
-Zoological Gardens and Natural History Museum in Berlin, 1810 to 2020.
+The website "Animals as Objects?" was created as part of the BMBF-funded joint research project [Animals as Objects.
+Zoological Gardens and Natural History Museum in Berlin, 1810 to 2020](https://www.museumfuernaturkunde.berlin/en/science/animals-objects).

 Contact: humanities(at)mfn.berlin

 ## Impressum